 Welcome to the BetterEdit Library.
-Here you will find a collection of articles to help with your essay and thesis writing.
+Here you will find a collection of resources and articles to help with your essay and thesis writing.
 If you have any requests for articles you would like to see in our library please contact us.

 by Tom Davis, Department of English, The University of Birmingham.